Kenneth C. Ricci

 Kenneth Ricci is a 40-year aviation industry veteran who today is a Principal of Directional Aviation Capital which owns various aviation enterprises including Flexjet, Sentient Jet, PrivateFly, Tuvoli, Nextant Aerospace, Stonebriar Commercial Finance, Reva Air Ambulance, Corporate Wings, Simcom and Constant Aviation.

 Kenn began his aviation career as an Air Force ROTC cadet at the University of Notre Dame and started his first company, Corporate Wings, in 1980.
 His love of aviation had him founding, acquiring or financing a broad range of aviation companies and ideas over his career.
-He has assembled one of the largest groups of private aviation companies which together account for over $2.0 billion of revenue, operate over 150 aircraft and employee over 2,000 individuals.
+He has assembled one of the largest groups of private aviation companies which together account for over $2.0 billion of revenue, operate over 150 aircraft and employ over 2,000 individuals.

 Kenn was honored as an Ernst & Young Entrepreneur of Year in 2000 and has been named one the most influential people in aviation by Aviation International News.
 In 2005, Kenn led the restructuring of the Mercury Air Centers, a $200 million company operating aircraft support facilities at 24 different airports and sold the Company to Macquarie Infrastructure Trust (MIC) in 2007 in a deal valued at $615 million.
 In 2010, Kenn received the Harvard Business School’s Dively Entrepreneurship Award.
 In 2011, Kenn was the youngest recipient of the prestigious William A. “Bill” Ong Memorial Award for extraordinary achievement and extended meritorious service to the general aviation industry.